euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 #### **Binomial Distribution**

 The outcomes of each iteration are two as in Bernoulli, but the experiment consists on many iterations.
 E.g. the likelihood of getting head two times, when making a 3-iterations coin toss.

+For this type of distributions, it applies:
+1. This type of distribution is a sequence of identical Bernoulli events.

-- **Poisson Distribution**.
+#### **Poisson Distribution**

 Used to test how unusual an event frequency is for a given interval.
 E.g. Given a player that scores 35 points per game.
 What is the probability of the player scoring 12 points on the first quarter of the game.

 ### Continuous distributions